On conformally recurrent manifolds of dimension greater than 4: Conformally recurrent Lorentzian manifolds,

-It turns out that $C^2=0$ is a necessary condition for a Lorentzian (CR)$_n$ manifold of dimension $n\ge 5$ to be non-decomposable.
-(CR)$_n$ Lorentzian manifolds were classified by Galaev \cite{Galaev}, and their metric is that of a pp-wave: \begin{thrm}[Galaev] Let (M, g) be a locally indecomposable Lorentzian (CR)$_n$ manifold of dimension $n\ge 4$, then either $C_{ijkl}=0$, or $\nabla_m R_{ijkl} = 0$, or locally the metric has the form
+It turns out that $C^2=0$ is a necessary condition for a Lorentzian conformally recurrent manifold of dimension $n\ge 5$ to be non-decomposable.
+Lorentzian conformally recurrent manifolds were classified by Galaev \cite{Galaev}, and their metric is that of a pp-wave: \begin{thrm}[Galaev] If $\mathcal M$, $n\ge 4$, is a locally non-decomposable Lorentzian conformally recurrent manifold, then either $C_{ijkl}=0$, or $\nabla_m R_{ijkl} = 0$, or locally the metric has the form